marimeireles/journey/content/english/collaborator/index.md

 ---
-title: "Join Journey as a colaborator"
+title: "Join Journey as a collaborator"
 description: false
 image: false
 draft: false
 ---

-Currently, applications for colaborators are closed.
+Currently, applications for collaborators are closed.
 Join our mailing list to keep up to date with our application period and read more about the Journey!

 <br>
 <div class="flex items-center justify-center">